Share and view ideas: Draft Policy on Fisheries Act Permits for Shark Fin Import and Export for Scientific Research

 Current status: Closed

-This consultation is seeking comments on the draft Policy on Fisheries Act Permits for Shark Fin Import and Export for Scientific Research.
+This consultation sought comments on the draft Policy on Fisheries Act Permits for Shark Fin Import and Export for Scientific Research.

 Key questions for discussion

-DFO is seeking your input in the following areas:
+DFO sought your input in the following areas:

 - Considerations for research involving shark fin or parts of shark fin